 The following are common scenarios where a third party is responsible for a victim’s TBI:

-- Premise liability: Property owners have a duty to visitors to their property.
+• Premise liability: Property owners have a duty to visitors to their property.
 The level of responsibility placed on the property owner depends on whether the visitor is a business or social guest.
-In most instances, a property owner does not have any obligation to protect a trespasser, but there are some limited obligations to children trespassers.
-Many slip and fall accidents occur on someone else’s property because of a hazardous condition.
+In most instances, a property owner does not have any obligation to protect a trespasser, but there are some limited obligations to child trespassers.
+Many slip-and-fall accidents occur on someone else’s property because of a hazardous condition.
 Depending on the facts of the accident, the property owner may be responsible.

 No matter how your injury occurred, it is important to seek immediate medical attention.
 If you are able, it is also important to document the scene of the accident and secure witness contact information to preserve evidence of the other party’s negligence.
 One way to ensure that evidence is gathered and maintained is to secure a police report.